Relaxation approach to quantum-mechanical modeling of ferroelectric and antiferroelectric phase transitions

 Figure \ref{fig2}(a) shows how the system that started in the metastable state of \pzo\, transitions into the ground state at the field of 400~kV/cm applied along the polar direction.
-We stress that the time it takes to transition is defined by the relaxation time we used in the modeling.
+We note that the time it takes to transition is defined by the relaxation time we used in the modeling.
 Since the one we used is for illustrative purposes only, the transition time is not necessarily physical.
-This is, however, systematically improvable as the relaxation times could be obtained at least in principle from DFT or based on the experimental input.
-The metastable state was modeled as a gaussian wave packet centered at $P=$0 $\mu$C/cm$^2$ and 0.01 $\mu$C/cm$^2$ wide.
+This is, however, improvable as the relaxation times could be obtained, at least in principle, from DFT or based on the experimental input.
+The metastable state was modeled as a gaussian wave packet centered at $P=$0 $\mu$C/cm$^2$ and 0.08 $\mu$C/cm$^2$ wide.
 Note, that we choose to focus on relaxation part of the process only and, therefore, turn the intrinsic dynamics off by setting Bohr frequencies to zero.

 Next we want to extend these ideas to a time-dependent Hamiltonian $H=\frac{\mathcal{P}^2}{2M}+U(P)-PE(t)V$, where $E(t)$ is now the time dependent electric field.
 We can discretize the simulation time into intervals and keep the field constant during each interval, while updating it between intervals.
-After the field is updated we project the state $\ket{\psi(t)}$ onto the new basis associated with the eigensatates of the $H$ for the given field.
+After the field is updated we project the state $\ket{\psi(t)}$ onto the new basis associated with the eigensatates of the $H$ for the given field and renormalize it again to account for the numerical drift due to potential incompleteness of basis.
+Note, that we use 80 lowest energy eigenstates for the basis, which we find sufficient to represent the state of the system.
 We simulate 1.25 periods of AC field applied along polar direction of the rhombohedral phase of \pzo\ and show the results in Fig.~\ref{fig2}(b).
 The first quarter is removed for presentation purposes.
-The data correctly predicts antiferroelectric loops with the coercive field comparable to the experimental forward phase switching field (E$_F$ = 530 kV/cm) and the backward switching field (E$_A$ = 376 kV/cm) (see Fig.~\ref{fig1} (f)).
-We find that the relaxation approach is capable of both reproducing an antiferroelectric hysteresis loop and predicting coercive fields in good agreement with experiment, unlike the models discussed in the introduction.
+The model correctly predicts antiferroelectric hysteresis loops with switching fields comparable to experimental values (see Fig.~\ref{fig1} (f)), despite the calculations corresponding to 0 K. We find that the relaxation approach is capable of both reproducing an antiferroelectric hysteresis loop and predicting switching fields in good agreement with experiment, in contrast to the models discussed in the introduction.
 However, the GSR approach is limited to zero Kelvin.
 To overcome this limitation we turn to the density matrix approach with the major advantage that it allows for natural incorporation of temperature.